 Baltimore’s earliest Irish Catholics were a persecuted people, as were their fellow Catholics in other major cities in America.
 Although their numbers were strong, as they had been in Ireland, the persecution of their faith followed them to America.
 That persecution took another form, though; it was not particularly from the government itself, or an established church.
-Opposition typically came from anti-Catholic political forces, such as the Know-Nothings and religious groups and clergy.
+Opposition typically came from anti-Catholic forces, such as the political Know-Nothings, religious groups and clergy.

 Perhaps you have spent years enjoying and participating in Baltimore’s Irish dance community, whether through the step dance form commonly seen among the many Irish dance groups of the region, or as part of a set dance group such as the Emerald Isle Club.
 That’s not the case with this writer, but there has been much to discover as I have interacted with dancers and musicians on the subject.

 Today we remember two generations that endured hardship, sacrifice and loss, and yet they persevered.
-Generations that followed did not quite know about their sacrifices, and many saw no need to bring up the tough times.
+Generations that followed did not quite know about their sacrifices, but we remember them today.

 Today's issue was inspired by several comments from those who enjoyed knowing about the role "Horse-and-Cart" men played in the care and feeding of our immigrant ancestors.
 Catholic Irish knew a few things about horses, or lack thereof.